 In the face of this type of working world, we offer the following advice for you to help your students:

-- Encourage student to visit Career Services EARLY in their college career
+- Encourage student to visit Career Development Center EARLY in their college career

 - Promote involvement in internships, extra-curricular activities, volunteer experiences, and job shadows